-(As an aside, if you do have a bit of money to throw at your marketing next month, think about saving time by outsourcing some of your outreach.)
+Note: If you do have a bit of money to throw at your marketing next month, think about saving time by outsourcing some of your outreach.

 Think about using landing pages and heatmapping plug-ins to fully visualize where your customers are most interested.
 Again, most agencies should be able to help you sort this and the easy tech available nowadays is game-changing.

-4. Focus on High-Value Customers.
-Throughout this article I’ve mentioned focusing on key targets, demographics & times.
+Throughout this article, I’ve mentioned focusing on key targets, demographics & times.
 All of this comes down to the 80/20 principle.
 It’s one of the more fascinating rules in business and economics.

 This doesn’t only apply to revenue; you could find that 80% of your new customers come from just 20% of your marketing: giving you a clear path to ramping up your successful marketing.